ladybug-tools/spider/build-well/README.md

 12:00
 * mnu-hud.html
 	* Mostly working as intended
+	* working: 2017-10-14 ~ Highlight The Building when selected
 * R12 started
 * mnu-box-shape.html
 	* In progress  2017-10-14 ~ add individuated floors and ceilings